 According to the CDC, over 145,000 people died in the US in 2015 from unintentional injuries.

 When a person dies due to someone else’s negligence, the family and estate of the decedent can file a claim for wrongful death.
-At Hyland + Padilla, PLLC, our compassionate wrongful death lawyers can navigate the North Carolina legal system to help you seek compensation.
+At Hyland + Padilla, PLLC, our compassionate wrongful death lawyers can navigate the North Carolina legal system to help the family or estate seek compensation.

 In order to pursue a wrongful death claim, the surviving family members must appoint a personal representative of the decedent’s estate.
-This personal representative must file the claim, and he or she receive the damages and has the ability to distribute the damage awards to various parties according to the decedent’s will.
-At Hyland + Padilla, PLLC, our Durham wrongful death attorneys can discuss your options and guide you through the process.
+This personal representative must file the claim, and he or she receive the damages and has the duty to distribute the damage award.
+At Hyland + Padilla, PLLC, our personal injury attorneys in Durham & Raleigh can discuss your options and guide you through the process.

 You may also pursue compensation for the loss of the society, companionship, guidance, comfort, advice, and kindly offers of the decedent.
 In the state of North Carolina, the statute of limitations for wrongful death claims is two years from the date of death.
-Our diligent Durham wrongful death lawyers can help you file a claim and represent you in court to seek the compensation you and your family deserve.
+Our diligent personal injury attorneys in Durham & Raleigh can help you file a claim and represent you in court to seek the compensation you and your family deserve.